Slowpork/threes-solver/README.md

 where all adjacent cards are close in value usually lead to getting cards at least as high as 768.

-The heuristic computes a valid called "friction" for a board state.
+The heuristic computes a value called "friction" for a board state.
 First let's define a friction value for adjacent cards:

     friction(1, 1) = 2